twestura/ECL-Ratings/README.md

 Then enter the command to run the file.
 ![Command Input](images/command-input.png "Command Input")

+If there are spaces in your username or password, then you can surround them with double quotation marks, as down with the password in the preceding image.

 The players are specified in a file named `players.csv` contained in the same directory as `scrap_ratings.py` This file starts with a header line, then each line consists of a player name, a comma, and then the URL of that player's Voobly profile.
 (This file may end optionally with a blank line.)